Daybreak:Volume 1 Chapter 3

 "No meals for you today," Pascal answered, more irritated than angry, before glancing at Kaede and eyeing her cross-legged sitting posture.
 "And can't you sit more like a lady?"

-Noticing that he was still heavily bruised, Kaede satisfied herself by shooting back a glare.
+At a glance Kaede noticed that he was still heavily bruised.
+She satisfied herself by shooting back a glare instead.

 Yet the anger faded away quickly this time, replaced by an overflowing sense of relief.

 Sure, starving through the day would just increase her misery.
-But as much as Kaede hated the thought, she didn't want to be 'disowned'.
+But as much as Kaede hated the thought, she didn't want to be charged with a crime or worse, 'disowned'.

-She didn't have a clue of where to go, or how to survive in this strange world.
+She didn't have a clue of what to do, where to go, or how to even survive in this strange world.

-Engulfed by their own problems, neither of them noticed the pristine white pegasus that had been flying around the castle perimeter for the past hour, nor the beautiful rider atop it.
+Engulfed by their own problems, neither of them noticed the pristine white pegasus that had been flying around the castle perimeter for the past hour, nor the beautiful rider who sat upon it.

 ----- * * * -----